Seoul shares open lower despite US gains

 Seoul shares open lower despite US gainsBy Yonhap

-Even though the strong labor market may mean interest rates may stay elevated for longer, Wall Street closed higher on the belief the US economy will continue to be resilient.

-Investors' eyes are now on the US inflation data set to be released later this week, which will give further clues to when the Federal Reserve will start cutting its rates.

-In Seoul, market bellwether Samsung Electronics rose 1.07 percent, while No. 2 chipmaker SK hynix retreated 0.44 percent.
+Market bellwether Samsung Electronics lost 0.24 percent and No. 2 chipmaker SK hynix fell 0.48 percent.

-Leading battery maker LG Energy Solution plunged 4.12 percent, tracking a slide in Tesla's shares.

-Samsung SDI and Posco Future M also lost 2.73 percent and 3 percent, respectively.
+Top automaker Hyundai Motor dropped 0.83 percent, its smaller affiliate Kia retreated 1.43 percent, and its auto parts making affiliate Hyundai Mobis plunged 3.78 percent.

 More from Headlines